At what age do you become president? State security bodies. The phenomenon of Putin's Russia

 Father Vladimir Spiridonovich

-Vladimir Putin's father, Vladimir Spiridonovich Putin, was a participant in the war, in the 1950s he served in the guards of a car-building plant, and later was a foreman at the plant.
+Vladimir Putin's father, Vladimir Spiridonovich Putin, was a war participant; in the 50s he served as a security guard at a carriage building plant, and later was a foreman at the plant.

 “Father was born in St. Petersburg in 1911.
-When did the first World War, it became difficult to live in St. Petersburg, hungry, and the whole family left for the village of Pominovo in the Tver region, to my grandmother's homeland.
-The house where they lived, by the way, is still standing, relatives go there to rest.
+When did the first one begin?
+World War, life in St. Petersburg became difficult, hungry, and the whole family left for the village of Pominovo in the Tver region, the homeland of my grandmother.
+The house where they lived, by the way, still stands; relatives go there on vacation.
 There, in Pominovo, my father met my mother.
-They got married when they were 17 years old,” Putin says.
+They got married when they were 17 years old,” says Putin.

-After the war, the Putin family settled in a room in a communal apartment, in an ordinary St. Petersburg house in Baskov Lane.
-Vladimir Putin recalls: “The yard is a well, the fifth floor without an elevator.
+After the war, the Putin family settled in a room in a communal apartment, in an ordinary St. Petersburg house on Baskov Lane.
+Vladimir Putin recalls: “The courtyard is a well, the fifth floor without an elevator.
 Before the war, my parents had half a house in Peterhof.
-They were very proud of the standard of living that they then achieved.
-But what level was that?
-But it seemed to them that this was almost the ultimate dream.
+They were very proud of the standard of living they had then achieved.
+But what a level it was!
+But it seemed to them that this was almost the ultimate dream.”

 1960s